DNA: Proximal Policy Optimization with a Dual Network Architecture: Main Experimental Results

 \subsection{Return Estimation}

 We found that the choice of $\lambda_\pi$ made a large difference to the performance of our agent.
-As was hypothesised the optimal settings for $\lambda_\pi$ differed to those of $\lambda_V$ with $\lambda_\pi$ preferring a lower variance, higher bias value of $0.8$, while the value targets, $\lambda_V$ preferred a lower bias, higher variance setting of $0.95$.
-Our results are presented in Figure \ref{fig:dna_lambda}.
+As was hypothesised the optimal settings for $\lambda_\pi$ differed to that of $\lambda_V$ with $\lambda_\pi$ preferring a lower variance, higher bias value of $0.8$, while the value targets, $\lambda_V$ preferred a lower bias, higher variance setting of $0.95$ (Figure \ref{fig:dna_lambda}).
 Notable is that the non-homogeneous setting $\lambda_V=0.95, \lambda_\pi=0.8$ outperformed both homogeneous choices $\lambda_\pi=\lambda_V=0.8$ and $\lambda_\pi=\lambda_V=0.95$.
-We found, as expected, that noise scale can be reduced by selecting a low value for $\lambda_\pi$.
+We found, as expected, that policy gradient noise can be reduced by selecting a low value for $\lambda_\pi$.
 However, against our expectations, setting $\lambda_V$ lower actually increased, not decreased the noise level of the value learning task.
 Once we discovered this we ran addition experiments for a broader choice of $\lambda_V$, and include the results in Figure \ref{fig:dna_lambda}.